hempworks/nft-maker-js/README.md

 Your project's traits are probably required to be in a certain order to make sense.
-You can adjust the order of the layers, by filling out the `order` key inside your configuration:
+You can adjust the order of the layers, by filling in the `order` array inside your configuration:

 ```js
 module.exports = {